AlexWarnes/Travellists/README.md

 ![Navigation Bar](/public/Assets/screenshot_nav.png?raw=true "Navigation Bar")

-* **Lists.** Use the Lists tab to _find_ or _create_ lists for upcoming trips.
+* **Lists.** Use the Lists tab to _find_ lists for upcoming trips or _create_ lists of your favorite places for others.
 This page provides a basic search tool you can use to search lists by city, country, or keyword.
 Click the "+ New List" button to create a new list!

 * **Travelers.** From the Travelers tab, you can browse other users to see their descriptions, countries they've visited, and lists they've created.